davidchen003/SmartContract_Lottery/README.md

 - we are confident we can deploy this to testnet, but let's do some interaction with the contracts first.

 **Commit 2**

+## Python Lottery Scripts/Functions

+- start_lottery()
+- enter_lottery()
+- end_lottery()
+  - need fund the contract with LINK token because we need to get the random number
+  - since it's a common function, create `fund_with_link()` in helpful_script
+    - method 1, use LinkToken we have in contracts/test folder
+    - method 2, use `LinkTokenInterface.sol` in interfaces folder, copied from [chainlink](https://github.com/smartcontractkit/chainlink-mix/blob/master/interfaces/LinkTokenInterface.sol), which will compiled down to a way that brownie knows how to interact with

+## Interact with contract

+- `$brownie run scripts/deploy_lottery.py`, will only get "0x0000000000000000000000000000000000000000 is the new winner", because there is no Chainlink node on Ganache